nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 > 💡 Deadline has to be in the DD-MM-YYYY format.

+> 💡 When asked if the task is graded, both "y" and "Y" will work.
+Response is not case-sensitive for the user's convenience.

+&nbsp;

 <!--@@author aliciatay-zls-->

 ### Deleting a task : _del task_

-> 💡 When asked if the task is graded, both "y" and "Y" will work.
-Response is not case-sensitive for the user's convenience.

 Lists all tasks for the module and asks the user for indices of tasks to delete.
 Then, deletes tasks corresponding to the indices specified.